pic-protocol/pic-spec/draft/0.1/pic-spec.md

                 └────────────────────────┘
 ```

-The CAT issues a **PIC Causal Challenge (PCCᵢ)** to establish freshness and bind the transition to the current execution context.
-In response, Executor **Eᵢ** produces a **Proof of Continuity (PoCᵢ)** demonstrating that execution at Hopᵢ is a valid causal continuation of Hopᵢ₋₁.
+The CAT issues a `PIC Causal Challenge (PCCᵢ)` to establish freshness and bind the transition to the current execution context.
+In response, Executor **Eᵢ** produces a `Proof of Continuity (PoCᵢ)` demonstrating that execution at Hopᵢ is a valid causal continuation of Hopᵢ₋₁.

+The CAT **MUST** validate PoCᵢ against the provenance and authority state of Hopᵢ₋₁ and **MUST** evaluate applicable authorization policies.
+Policy evaluation **MAY** be performed by an external `Policy Decision Point (PDP)` or **MAY** be integrated within the CAT itself.
+In all cases, policy evaluation **MUST NOT** replace causal validation nor introduce authority independently of continuity.

-The CAT **MUST** verify PoCᵢ against the provenance and authority state of Hopᵢ₋₁.
-Upon successful verification, the CAT derives a new **PIC Causal Authority (PCAᵢ₊₁)** bound exclusively to the successor execution hop Hopᵢ₊₁.
+Upon successful causal validation and policy evaluation, the CAT derives a new **PIC Causal Authority (PCAᵢ₊₁)** bound exclusively to the successor execution hop **Hopᵢ₊₁**.

-No execution at Hopᵢ₊₁ **MAY** occur without a successfully verified Proof of Continuity.
-Any execution that bypasses this mechanism violates Provenance Identity Continuity and cannot arise in a PIC-compliant model.
+No execution at Hopᵢ₊₁ **MAY** occur without a successfully validated Proof of Continuity and compliant policy evaluation.
+Any execution that bypasses these requirements violates `Provenance Identity Continuity` and cannot arise in a `PIC-compliant` execution model.

 ---